Introduction:

 Circuit 3: Green

-This overview does not yet include a trailer brake valve, as we are focusing on the basics of the air brake system of the motor vehicle on this page.
-On the page: trailer brake the above diagram is expanded with the trailer brake valve and the associated components and additional air pipes.
+This overview does not yet include a trailer brake valve, because on this page we first focus on the basics of the air brake system of the truck.
+On the page: trailer brake the diagram above is expanded with, among other things, the trailer brake valve and the associated components and additional air lines.

-The air brake system of a truck consists of multiple circuits, such as the service brake, parking brake, accessories, and air suspension.
-When coupling a trailer, one circuit of the brake system is extended.
-When maintaining, repairing, or diagnosing, it is important to identify the correct components and lines.
-To keep it organized, all inlets and outlets of the valves are coded.
-These codes indicate where the line comes from and where it goes.
-In line diagrams and functional diagrams, the codes can be found.
+The air brake system of a truck consists of multiple circuits, such as those for the service brake, parking brake, accessories, and air suspension.
+When coupling a trailer, one circuit of the brake system is expanded.
+During maintenance, repair, or troubleshooting, it is important that the correct components and lines can be found.
+To keep things clear, all inlets and outlets of the valves are provided with designations.
+These designations show where the line comes from and where it goes.
+In line diagrams and function diagrams, the designations can be found.

 1: Air supply (inlet) to a component

-2: Air discharge (outlet) from a component to another component
+2: Air delivery (outlet) from a component to another component

-4: Control connection for a relay function of a valve
+4: Control port of a relay function of a valve

-5: Free (often used from an air spring in trailer EBS)
+5: Free (often used from an air spring on EBS of a trailer)

 6: Free